Vic Briggs: Later career

 In 1979, Briggs performed Sikh religious music throughout northern India and was the first non-Indian to perform kirtan at Harimandir Sahib (also called the Golden Temple of Amritsar), which was a very powerful religious moment for him.
 Briggs subsequently recorded several albums of Indian music. with a particular focus on the Gurbani kirtan, being representations of hymns from Sikh scriptures generally set to ragas.

 Briggs kept a degree of distance from Sikh social settings: "Sikhi spoke to my soul.
 Gurbani still speaks to my soul.
 I just prefer not to be involved much with Sikhs, Indian or American, because of the political considerations that are always present."

 The name Antion, which Briggs adopted as a stage name, came to Briggs following his observation of a solar eclipse above the ocean, from a beach at Del Mar, in 1992.

 In 1993, Briggs and his family relocated to the Hawaiian island of Kauai.
 While in Hawaii, Briggs had a radio show for a period of time.
 During an earlier stopover in Hawaii, Briggs heard and developed an interest in the music of the Brothers Cazimero.
 Following his move to Hawaii, Briggs developed an interest in and commenced performing Hawaiian chant music, following study under Blaine Kia.

 In 2003, Briggs provided an invited review of Sick of Being Me, a novel by Sean Egan, a novelist and journalist with a number of publications in relation to the music industry.
 The novel concerned the challenges to a struggling musician in the 1990s.

 In 2008, Briggs and his family relocated to New Zealand, the country of his wife's early years, where Briggs, known as Antion Meredith, and his wife of over forty years, known as Elandra Kirsten Meredith, became yoga instructors.

+Death

 He died from cancer in 2021.